 How often do I need an eye exam?

-While every optometry or ophthalmology office has their own routines, there is a general outline of what happens during an eye exam.
+While every Optometrist or Optician practice has its own routines, there is a general outline of what happens during an eye exam.
 In most cases, you will be seated and given some forms to fill out.
-Some of them are just for insurance purposes, but you want to be as open and detailed as possible about your health history, current health and the health of your ancestors, if you know it.
-Many eye diseases are inherited or stem from your own health issues, making complete honesty crucial.
+You want to be as open and detailed as possible about your health history, current health and the health of your family, if you know it.
+Many eye diseases are inherited or stem from your own health issues, so being as honest and as detailed as possible will help.
 If you use recreational drugs or have a drinking problem, disclose that on your forms.
 No one will judge you.
 Drugs, smoking and excessive alcohol can impact your eyes and vision, so it’s important that you are honest.
 The same can be said for prescription drugs, even if your doctor has prescribed them.

-After filling out your forms, you may go directly to the optometrist or ophthalmologist or you may be pre-tested by an optical assistant.
-Optical technicians or optical assistants put you through a few preliminary tests, mark the results on your forms and create a chart for you.
+After filling out your forms, you may go directly to the Optometrist or you may be pre-tested by an optical assistant.
+Optical technicians or optical assistants can put you through a few preliminary tests, mark the results on your forms and create a chart for you.
 Some optical professionals do all of this themselves and do not have an assistant.
 Either way, later testing will confirm the results of these preliminaries, so don’t be nervous if you’re pre-tested by an assistant.

-Once pre-testing is concluded, you’ll be seen by your optometrist or ophthalmologist.
+Once pre-testing is concluded, you’ll be seen by your Optometrist.
 He or she will conduct several tests and a thorough examination of your eyes.
 If all is well, you will now have your eyeglass or contact lens prescription.
-If you need to order glasses or contacts, you may then speak to an optician or the optometry technician again.
-In some smaller practices, your optometrist or ophthalmologist may help you choose your corrective lens options and frames.
-If you are trying contact lenses for the first time, you will be trained on proper insertion and removal, as well as lens care.
-In most cases, a dispensing optician will be available to help you with other needs, such as getting fit for glasses.
+If you need to order glasses or contact lenses, you may then speak to a dispensing optician or the optometry technician.
+In some smaller practices, your Optometrist may help you choose your corrective lens options and frames.
+If you are trying contact lenses for the first time, you will be instructed on proper insertion and removal, as well as lens care.
+In most cases, a dispensing optician will be available to help you with other needs, such as getting fitted for glasses.

-For most people, a full eye exam will take under an hour from start to finish.
-You will want to arrange for someone to drive you home, because your vision may be blurry for about an hour after your exam, if the Optometrist has put drops in your eyes to dilate your pupils.
+For most people, a full eye exam will take under an hour from start to finish and you can go about your normal routine, drive, return to work etc, however, if the Optometrist has put drops in your eyes to dilate your pupils will need to arrange for someone to drive you home, because your vision may be blurry for about an hour after your exam.
 If this isn’t possible, taking a cab or riding public transportation is also acceptable.
 Alternatively, some patients decide to go shopping or have a meal at a nearby restaurant after their appointment, to give their vision time to recover before driving home.

 The Testing During an Exam